 The previous lead conversion metrics shows the win rate for converted lead and direct opportunities by opportunity owner.

-Let us look now from a different perspective.
+Let’s look from a different perspective.

-Does this mean Nick is doing a better job of warming-up these leads as part of the qualification process?
-Is Tim converting too many, low quality leads?
-Alternatively, can Nick help to increase sales by lowering his ‘qualification threshold’ and increasing the number of leads he converts?
+Does this mean Dave is doing a better job of warming-up these leads as part of the qualification process?
+Is Bruce converting too many, low-quality leads?
+Is Perhaps Dave is handing his leads to salespeople that respond more quickly?

 Again, we do not explicitly know the answer.
 However, we do now know the questions to ask.

-6 – Win Rate by Lead Source
+6 – Opportunity Win Rates by Lead Source

-A quick recap on Lead Source.
+A recap on Lead Source.

 Lead Source is a standard picklist field on the Lead.
 It records the originating source or channel of the Lead.